Hyperbolic models of transitive topologically Anosov flows in dimension three: Preliminaries.

 As before, this definition is independent of the chosen metric by compactness of the ambient space.
 General expansive flows on closed $3$-manifolds have been studied by Paternain, Inaba and Matsumoto.
 In \cite{paternain_expansive_flows} and \cite{inaba-matsumoto_expansive_flows} it is shown that every orbitally expansive flow is orbitally equivalent to a \emph{pseudo-Anosov flow}.
+This is obtained by showing that the partitions of $M$ into stable and unstable sets of the orbits, that is